Qi pronounces Chi Han

 "I am only one, but still I am one.
 I cannot do everything, but still I can do something." — Helen Keller

-Dr. Han received his B.S. in pure and applied mathematics with teacher certification of China from the University of Jinan, China in 2003, his first Ph.D. in pure mathematics from Shandong University, China in 2008, and his second Ph.D. in theoretical applied mathematics from the University of Houston in 2012 with his doctoral advisor Professor James Giles Auchmuty who was a Member of the IAS at Princeton University, Professor of Mathematics at Indiana University Bloomington, and Fellow of the Australian Mathematical Society.
+Dr. Han earned his Bachelor of Science in Pure and Applied Mathematics with teacher certification from the University of Jinan, China, in 2003.
+He subsequently completed a Ph.D. in Pure Mathematics at Shandong University in 2008, followed by a second Ph.D. in Theoretical Applied Mathematics at the University of Houston in 2012.
+His doctoral advisor was Professor James Giles Auchmuty, a distinguished mathematician and applied scientist, who has been a member of the Institute for Advanced Study in Princeton, held a tenured professorship at Indiana University Bloomington, and is a Fellow of the Australian Mathematical Society.

-Dr. Han, prior to A&M-SA, held a 3-year Postdoctoral Scholar position at Worcester Polytechnic Institute.
-In addition, he has visited Yamagata University, Japan (Aug 2006~Aug 2007); the Fields Institute, University of Toronto, Canada (Nov 2008); the Institute for Mathematics and Its Applications, University of Minnesota, Twin Cities (May~Jun 2014); and Purdue University (Jun 2015).
+Before joining A&M–San Antonio, Dr. Han held a three-year postdoctoral scholar appointment at Worcester Polytechnic Institute.
+He has also engaged in visiting research programs at several academic institutions, including Yamagata University, Japan (August 2006–August 2007), the Fields Institute at the University of Toronto, Canada (November 2008), the Institute for Mathematics and Its Applications at the University of Minnesota, Twin Cities (May–June 2014), and Purdue University (June 2015).

-Dr. Han considers himself an entry-level researcher in mathematics, believes the beauty of mathematics as the creation of God and enjoys learning mathematics, and now is interested in analysis and optimal control of PDEs, and Diophantine approximation and Nevanlinna theory.
+Dr. Han considers himself an entry-level researcher in mathematics.
+He believes that the intricate beauty of mathematics is a reflection of God creation and takes great joy in the ongoing process of learning.
+His current research interests focus on the analysis and optimal control of partial differential equations.

-Dr. Han is frequently invited as an anonymous referee for internationally well-recognized scientific journals, and has been serving as an appointed reviewer for the American Mathematical Society, MathSciNet since Oct 2013 with a number of important work assigned and reviewed.
-He has regularly presented research findings at the American Mathematical Society meetings, and currently serves as a member of the Texas Differential Equations Conference organizing committee hosted at TAMU, College Station.
+Dr. Han is regularly invited to serve as an anonymous referee for internationally recognized scientific journals.
+Since October 2013, he has been an appointed reviewer for Mathematical Reviews (MathSciNet), published by the American Mathematical Society, where he has evaluated a number of significant contributions to the field.
+He frequently presents his research at national conferences organized by the American Mathematical Society and the Society for Industrial and Applied Mathematics.
+Additionally, Dr. Han currently serves on the organizing committee for the Texas Differential Equations Conference, hosted by Texas A&M University, College Station.

-Dr. Han served in several A&M-SA capacities including as the College Algebra Coordinator before Fall 2020 and the interim Mathematics Program Coordinator in Fall 2020, and a member of several Quality Enhancement Plan (QEP) committees on Quantitative Reasoning (QR).
-He currently serves as the A&M-SA JAMP faculty director.
+Dr. Han has served in several leadership capacities at A&M-SA, including as the College Algebra Coordinator prior to Fall 2020 and as the interim Mathematics Program Coordinator in Fall 2020; currently, he serves as the A&M–San Antonio Faculty Director for the Joint Admission Medical Program (JAMP).
+Dr. Han has also contributed to several Quality Enhancement Plan (QEP) committees focused on Quantitative Reasoning (QR) and the University Resources Commission.
+Dr. Han currently serves on Faculty Senate.

-Dr. Han is married to Dr. Jingbo Liu (who is a mathematics researcher in algebra and number theory, and is a long-term collaborator in providing a high-quality education to our students), and currently they have one lovely daughter Jacquelyn.
-Dr.s Liu and Han are both first generation college students, and blessed the first Ph.D.s, in their families.
+Dr. Han is married to Dr. Jingbo Liu, a mathematics researcher specializing in Algebra and Number Theory, and a long-term collaborator in their shared commitment to providing high-quality education to students.
+Together, they have one daughter, Jacquelyn.
+Drs.
+Liu and Han are both first-generation college students and are grateful to be the first individuals in their families to earn Ph.D.s.

 Doctoral Genealogy within 10 Generations: https://www.genealogy.math.ndsu.nodak.edu/